Liquidscroll/urColo/README.md

 ## Usage
 - **Spacebar / Generate**: Generate a new palette
+- **Generation Mode**: Choose whether colours are generated per palette or across all palettes at once
 - **Click to Lock**: Toggle lock on a color
 - **Check Contrast**: UI shows WCAG compliance between fg/bg pairs
 - **Export (S key or button)**: Save palette to JSON (`palettes.json` next to the executable by default)